- Start date: September

 We've a large range of scholarships available to help you fund your studies.
 Check our scholarship search for more help with fees and funding.

-There will be huge home/EU and overseas demand for these graduates.
+There will be huge home and overseas demand for graduates in this area.
 Job titles for future graduates of this postgraduate programme include but not limited to:

 - PhD students/researchers